c-x-berger/upgraded-engineer/README.md

 ```python
 import engine
 ```
-To simply start a new `potential-engine` process, create an instance of the `engine.Engine` class.
+To simply start a new `rusty-engine` process, create an instance of the `engine.Engine` class.
 You will have to figure out how to write frames into the shared memory yourself.
-(Note that `potential-engine` is expecting I420 color, and cannot determine what is being written for itself.)
+(Note that `rusty-engine` is expecting I420 color, and cannot determine what is being written for itself.)

 Alternatively, using `engine.EngineWriter` provides the `write_frame` method to write "normal" Open CV BGR color frames into shared memory for streaming.
 ```python